jdewit/ez-tabs/README.md

 ###Features
 - Lazy tab loading
-- Load tab content via templateCache
+- Load tab content via templates
 - Pre selection control flow (decide if tab should be allowed to be selected)
+- Styling for left & right side tabs

 ###Installation